pymupdf/RAG/GUI/README.md

 ## Installation
 Please download this folder to your machine.

-Open some terminal and ensure that the required packages are on your system byexecuting the following command.
+Open a terminal and ensure that the required packages are on your system by executing the following commands.
 We also recommend to always update pip.

 ```bash
 pip install -U pip